 We have robotic wire arc additive manufacturing (WAAM) equipment in our lab at Mill 19.
 In the following video, Lincoln Electric’s WAAM machine deposits weld beads in a layer-by-layer manner to build 3D structures.
 WAAM allows engineers to produce large 3D structures relatively fast compared to alternate additive manufacturing processes and traditional manufacturing processes.
 Builds on the scale in the video, around 1ft x 1ft x 0.5 ft footprint, take around 15-20 hours when using a qualified process.
 In the video below, three build layers are shown at an increased speed.

-In-situ monitoring, dynamic modeling, and feedback control of wire-arc additive manufacturing
+Dynamic modeling, planning, and control for wire-Arc additive manufacturing

-Wire Arc Additive Manufacturing (WAAM) allows the production of large scale parts that can economically replace forgings and castings with no need for fixed tooling.
-However, the process currently has weaknesses in terms of stability, defects, and final microstructure.
-In order to address these issues, we are working to develop techniques to monitor WAAM in real-time to predict and control the process with live feedback.
+Wire-arc additive manufacturing (WAAM) allows the production of large scale parts that can economically replace forgings and castings with no need for fixed tooling.
+However, the process currently suffers from instabilities and uncontrolled variations in final microstructure and properties.

 Two-color thermal imaging method for wire-arc additive manufacturing

-This work is conducted in collaboration with Dr. Jonathan Malen in the Department of Mechanical Engineering, funded by the Manufacturing Futures Institute and The National GEM Fellowship Consortium.
+This work is conducted by Gala Solis in collaboration with Jonathan Malen in the Department of Mechanical Engineering, funded by the Manufacturing Futures Institute and The National GEM Fellowship Consortium.

 Gala Cassiel Solis